travisbutcher/local-government-online-apps/doc/GettingStarted.md

 It is ready to run using sample data, so you can set it up on your server to test that it will work in that environment.
-A good starting URL after the appropriate server and site name substitutions would simply be `http://<yourServer>/<yourSite>/s1.html`.
+A good starting URL after the appropriate server and site name substitutions would simply be `http://<yourServer>/<yourSite>/ParcelViewer.html` (for the Parcel Viewer download).
 Zoom in a bit and click on a parcel to get its details popup (defined in the sample data's webmap).
 Try a search for a parcel (e.g., "1916301027") or an address (e.g., "42757 Woodward Ave").
 Change the basemap.
 Send the current extents to someone via email.

 With familiarity about what the app does, you can see where you want to customize it.
 To begin, we need to understand how to configure the app.